malwoodd/malwoodd/README.md

 <img src="https://c.tenor.com/ShzdJcrguswAAAAC/burn-elmo.gif" width="200"/>
 </p>

-- 🇨🇦  I'm a self-taught, passionate Data newbie from Vancouver, Canada
+- 🇨🇦  I'm a self-taught, passionate, Data nerd from Canada
-- 👩🏼‍💻  Pronouns: She/Her
+- 👩🏼‍💻  Currently, I'm working as an Analytics Engineer 1
 - 🐍  I’m currently working on upskilling SQL and Python
 - 🥅  2022 Goals: Complete two projects (at least one using ML)
 - 🎨  Fun fact: I have a small business where I used to paint custom shoes, and now I sell stickers!
 Instagram: [MalWear Customs](https://www.instagram.com/malwearcustoms/)